matthazinski/snapfeed/README.md

 You must have the following `python2` packages installed:

 * requests
 * [snapy](https://github.com/tatosaurus/snapy)
 * feedgen
 * docopt
 * jinja2

 Additionally, a web server is required, which is outside the scope of this document.
-I like nginx.
+Nginx is recommended.

 Usage
 -----